Sir Boateng Online

 Qualities of good protective devices

-A lot of factors are taken considerations when selecting a good protective device.
-In most cases, installation type and size may determine the type of protection needed.
 Recently, fuses are gradually being replaced by circuit breakers.
-It is, however, worthy to note that despite installation type, size and any other factor, it is still a requirement that every good protective device must have the following qualities:
+It is, however, worth noting that despite installation type, size and any other factor, it is still a requirement that every good protective device must have the following qualities:

 1. Sensitivity